 Information and Referral Services

 Staff members work diligently to provide clients with advocacy, information and, in partnership with area agencies, make appropriate referrals to meet their current and future needs.

 Our food pantry has refrigerators and freezers allowing us to accept both perishable and non-perishable items; in-house and community gardens provide fresh produce and a team of dedicated volunteers make it all possible.
-Our pantry is part of the North Eastern New York Regional Food Bank and is heavily funded by community donations.
-Pet food, hygiene supplies and baby items are always needed as well.
+Our pantry is part of the Regional Food Bank of Northeastern New York and is funded by donations from individuals and businesses.
+Pet food, hygiene supplies and baby items are also available.

 The Franklin Free Store

 Our distribution center located at 101 Washington Street is operated by volunteers and is open to the public for free shopping.
-Each Monday and Tuesday we accept donations of small household items, clothing and toys.
-Currently, the Free Store requires an appointment for donating or shopping.
+Each Monday and Tuesday we accept donations of small household items, men, women and children clothing, sheets and blankets and toys.
+Currently, we require an appointment for donating.
+Shopping days are Wednesday, Thursday and Friday and are open to all.
+No appointment needed.

 Franklin Community Manor

 Owned and operated by FCC, the Manor houses 17 efficiency apartment units.
-There are 2 additional units that are situated above our distribution center at 101 Washington Street.
 These units offer safe and permanent housing, with rent kept extremely affordable, so those living on a fixed income can afford shelter.